 Communicating for Partner Compliance

 Simply setting policy isn’t enough.
 For an affiliate program to succeed, a brand must enforce the policies it has set.
 (The easiest way to manage all of this?
 With a partner marketing platform such as TUNE.)
-Once your program is live, the first step to partner compliance is driving home the rules at every turn:
+Once your partner program is live, the first step to partner compliance is driving home the rules at every turn:

 - Reiterate rules via auto-response messages.